MicrosoftDocs/quantum-docs-pr/articles/language/type-model.md

    `One` and `Zero`, which are constants of type `Result`.
    `Zero` indicates that the +1 eigenvalue was measured;
    `One` indicates the -1 eigenvalue.
-- The `Range` type represents a sequence of integers, denoted by `start..step..stop`, where denoting the step is options.
+- The `Range` type represents a sequence of integers, denoted by `start..step..stop`, where denoting the step is optional.
    That is `start .. stop` corresponds to `start..1..stop`, and e.g. `1..2..7` represents the sequence $\{1, 3, 5, 7\}$.
 - The `String` type is a sequence of Unicode characters that is opaque to the user once created.